rettersoft/rbs-ios-sdk/README.md

 Some examples:

-- rbs.oms.request.INSERT_ORDER
+- rtbs.oms.request.INSERT_ORDER
-- rbs.oms.request.LIST_MY_ORDERS
+- rtbs.oms.request.LIST_MY_ORDERS
-- rbs.oms.event.ORDER_CREATED
+- rtbs.oms.event.ORDER_CREATED
-- rbs.notification.request.SEND_SMS
+- rtbs.notification.request.SEND_SMS
 - somecompany.awesomeservice.request.DO_STUFF

 You can use .send method to send actions to RBS services.
 The list of which actions will trigger which services is listed in your RBS project configuration.